AlfandaviAU/Obsidian/AWS/Services/RDS (Relational Database Service).md

 - Proprietary Tech from AWS
 - PostgreSQL and MySQL supported
 - Cloud optimized, 5x performance improvement on MySQL and 3x performance improvement on Postgres
-- Storage automatically grows in increment of 10GB until 128TB
+- Storage automatically grows in <mark style="background: #FFB86CA6;">increment of 10GB</mark> until 128TB
 - Cost more than RDS (20%) - more efficient
 - Not in free tier
+- Have serverless options